 Remove colons from all bolded headings

 The page footer (I assume all pages) has typos.
 See bottom of page.
 This also applies to the boilerplate (just above my footer remarks) which may appear on all NT8 pages (and perhaps others?).

-The NT8 is a fast, nanoliter-volume liquid handler with drop dispensing capability.
+The NT8 is a fast, nanoliter liquid handler with drop dispensing capability.
 The 8-tip head can aspirate and dispense drops from 50 nL to 1.8 μL.

-Efficient: Dead volume between 1-3 μL for 96 drops.
+Efficient Dead volumes range from 1-3 μL for 96 drops.

-Cost Effective: Tips are reusable, but are also inexpensive enough to be disposed after each use.
+Cost Effective Tips are reusable, yet inexpensive enough to be disposed after each use.

-Simple: Software is easy to use.
+Intuitive Software is easy to use.

-Precise: Can dry dispense any volume between 50 nL - 1.8 μL of a range of fluids with CV’s averaging 5%.
+Precise Dry dispense any volume between 50 nL - 1.8 μL of a variety of fluids with CV’s averaging 5%.

-Small: The NT8’s is about the size of a microwave oven.
+Small The NT8 is about the size of a microwave oven.

-Smart: Active humidity control reduces sample evaporation.
+Smart Active humidity control reduces sample evaporation.

-NT8 was developed in collaboration with Vadim Cherezov (TSRI) and the JCIMPT center led by Ray Stevens and supported by the NIH Common Fund in Structural Biology.
+NT8 was developed in collaboration with Vadim Cherezov (TSRI) and the JCIMPT-Complexes led by Ray Stevens and supported by the NIH Common Fund’s Structural Biology Program.

 Footer:

-Formulatrix 1254 Main Street Waltham, MA 02451 Ph: +1 781-788-0228 Fax: +1 781-207-5522 © 2002 - 2014 All Rights Reserved.
+Formulatrix Inc., 1254 Main Street Waltham, MA 02451 Ph: +1 781-788-0228 Fax: +1 781-207-5522 © 2002 - 2014 All Rights Reserved.
 Rock Maker, Rock Imager and Formulator are the trademarks owned by Formulatrix .